Augie-Environmental-Studies/optimize-course-schedule/README.md

 trying to solve a problem in order to use a technology we like.
 Remember to focus on the problem, not on which technology to use.
 - [ ] Again, start from the problem.
 Don't start from which cool, fancy library to use!
+What is our problem and which library best solves the problem?

 <br>